snakezord/structize-ai-web/README.md

 ## GitHub Actions

 We use GitHub Actions for continuous integration and deployment.
-Anything that gets into the `main` branch will be deployed to production after running tests/build/etc.
+Anything that gets into the `master` branch will be deployed to production after running tests/build/etc.